-1 Original Research Article 2 Refractive errors and glasses spectacle use behaviour in a 3 Nigerian among medical students populationin a Nigerian 4 medical school 5 6 ABSTRACT 7 8 Aim: To determine the prevalence of refractive errors and glasses spectacle use behaviour 9 among medical students in University of Calabar Teaching Hospital Calabar , Nigeria.
-10 Study design: ProspectiveCross sectional study 11 Place and duration of study: Department of Ophthalmology, University of Calabar Teaching 12 Hospital, Calabar, Cross River State, Nigeria, between April 2010 and July 2010.
-13 Methodology: It was a prospective study.
-The sample study population consisted of fifth year 14 medical students.
-Subjects had cycloplegic auto refraction with Topcon autorefractor over four 15 months to span the period the entire class-during their rotated-rotation through-in ophthalmology 16 at the Ophthalmology department of the University of Calabar Teaching Hospital.
-A spherical 17 equivalents (SE) \geq +0.50D were determined as hyperopia; SE of \geq -0.50D myopia and \geq -0.50D Comment [G 01]: This diagnostic label is 18 cylinder as astigmatism.
-Statistical Package for Social Sciences version 20.0 was the tool for inappropriate.
-An error of Plano/-1.00 DC will give a sph eq of -0.50DS.
-It is incorrect to designate this as 19 data analysis. myopia.
-Comment [G O2]: Which specific statistical data 20 Results: Sixty-six (79.5%) of subjects had a form of refractive error; 63.6%%, 16.7% and 19.7% analysis was performed?
-21 were myope, hyperope or simple astigmat, respectively.
-The prevalence of ametropia was 82% 22 in female and 78% in males.
-Statistical analysis was not significantly different between female 23 and male medical students $(P = 0.35, 95\%)$ Confidence Interval [CI], 0.31-0.40).
-Minus spherical Comment [G O3]: Pls rephrase this statement.
-If a test of proportion was done, do indicate as such.
-24 errors ranged from -0.16 to -5.25 diopters (D) and plus spherical errors ranged from +0.25 to a test of proportion was done, do indicate as such.
-25 +1.00D, spherical equivalent between -0.25D and -2.75D being the most common type (85.5%).
-Comment [G O4]: Are these values the sph eq or the measured RE?
-26 Eight students (12.1%) were wearing glasses at the time of the study agreeing with 27 corresponding with 10 (15.2%) who had eye pains while reading.
-28 Conclusion: The prevalence of refractive errors among the sampled Nigerian medical students 29 was high and eyeglasses were worn by students who were symptomatic.
-Comment [G O5]: Can this conclusion be reached given the small sample size of the study 30 and the non-random selection of study participants?
-31 Key Words: Medical students, Myopia, Glasses, Refractive error.
-32
+Original Research Article Refractive errors and spectacle use behaviour among medical studentsin a Nigerian medical school ABSTRACT Aim:To determine the prevalence of refractive errors and spectacle use behaviour among medical students in University of Calabar Teaching Hospital, Nigeria.
+Study design: Cross sectional study Place and duration of study: Department of Ophthalmology, University of Calabar Teaching Hospital, Calabar, Cross River State, Nigeria, between April 2010 and July 2010.
+Methodology: The study population consisted of fifth year medical students.
+Subjects had cycloplegic auto refraction with Topcon autorefractor during their rotation in ophthalmology at the Ophthalmology department of the University of Calabar Teaching Hospital.
+A spherical equivalents (SE) \geq +0.50D were determined as hyperopia; SE of \geq -0.50D myopia and \geq -0.50D

+- 16 cylinder as astigmatism.
+Statistical analysis, which included chi-square test, was carried out with - Statistical Package for Social Sciences (SPSS) version 20.0.
+17 - Results:Sixty-six (79.5%) of subjects had a form of refractive error: 63.6%%, 16.7% and 19.7% 18 19 were myope, hyperope or simple astigmat, respectively.
+The prevalence of ametropia was 82% in female and 78% in males.
+The association between refractive errors and gender was not 20 statistically significant (p = 0.35, 95% CI, 0.34-0.36).
+(P = 0.35, 95% Confidence Interval [CI], 21 22 0.31-0.40).
+Minus spherical errors ranged from -0.16 to -5.25 diopters (D) and plus spherical 23 errors ranged from +0.25 to +1.00D, spherical equivalent between -0.25D and -2.75D being the 24 most common type (85.5%).
+Eight students (12.1%) were wearing glasses at the time of the - 25 study corresponding with 10 (15.2%) who had eye pains while reading. - 26 Conclusion: The prevalence of refractive errors among fifth year medical students of the - 27 University of Calabar was high and eveglasses were worn by students who were symptomatic. - 28 - 29 Key Words: Medical students, Myopia, Glasses, Refractive error. - 30

-33 INTRODUCTION
+31 INTRODUCTION